Farhang Mehr: Background

 Mehr was born to a Zoroastrian family in Tehran, Iran.
 His father, Mehraban Mehr was from the province of Kerman, and at the age of 14 migrated to Tehran for greater economic and social opportunities.
 He went on to become Chief Accountant in the Majlis Showraye Melli parliament, the predecessor of the Islamic Consultative Assembly (Iran).
 His mother, Paridokht (née Barkhordar), was a granddaughter of Khajeh Barkhordar, a Zoroastrian Yazdi immigrant to Tehran, who served as one of the farm-managers of Naser al-Din Shah Qajar.
-Farhang was raised as a devout Zoroastrian and a patriotic Iranian.

 Education

-Upon graduating from the Polytechnic with a degree in mechanical engineering, he joined Tehran University and obtained a bachelor's degree from the School of Law, Economics and Political Science.
+Upon graduating from the Polytechnic with a degree in mechanical engineering, he joined University of Tehran and obtained a bachelor's degree from the School of Law, Economics and Political Science.
 Then he went to England, where he received an L.L.M. from London School of Economics, University of London, and a Doctor of Philosophy from University of Southampton.
-In 1975 he was awarded LL.D. (honoris causa) by the University of Pennsylvania.
+In 1975, he was awarded LL.D. (honoris causa) by the University of Pennsylvania.